HwangToeMat/Open-Images_EasyDownload/README.md

 # Open-Images_EasyDownload
-Helper library for downloading OpenImages(https://storage.googleapis.com/openimages/web/index.html) categorically.
+**Helper library for downloading OpenImages(https://storage.googleapis.com/openimages/web/index.html) categorically.**

+Open Images is the largest annotated image dataset in many regards, for use in training the latest deep convolutional neural networks for computer vision tasks.
+But, sometimes large capacities of 'Open Images' make it difficult to find only the data you need.

-You can easily get data with Bounding Boxes (600 classes), Object Segmentations, Visual Relationships, and Localized Narratives.
+***Then you can easily get data with this code, include Bounding Boxes (600 classes), Object Segmentations, Visual Relationships, and Localized Narratives.***
 ![OpenImages](image1.png)
-- Open Images is the largest annotated image dataset in many regards, for use in training the latest deep convolutional neural networks for computer vision tasks.

 ## Settings
 This code need 'ratelim', 'tqdm' and 'checkpoint'. 'tqdm' and 'checkpoint' are included in this repository.
 But ***you need to install 'ratelim' using the code below.***